 Written and Signed, Every Time

-Arizona's rule for modifying or revoking a premarital agreement is simple and strict.
-After the marriage, any changes to the agreement must be in writing and signed by both parties.
+The rule for modifying or revoking a prenuptial agreement is simple and strict.
+After the marriage, any changes must be in writing and signed by both parties.
 A handshake deal, a verbal promise, or even years of behaving as though the agreement no longer applies will not satisfy the statute.

 After marriage, a premarital agreement may be amended or revoked only by a written agreement signed by the parties.
 The amended agreement or the revocation is enforceable without consideration.